-Partnerships for the Future has been added to your bookmarks.
+Partnerships for the Future has been saved

 The growing complexity of social and economic challenges is driving new, innovative forms of collaboration between governments and businesses.